Teknologforeningen/svaksvat/README.md

 Navigate to the repo root with the Vagrantfile and run:
 `
+vagrant plugin install vagrant-omnibus

-vagrant plugin install vagrant-omnibus vagrant-librarian-chef vagrant up
+vagrant plugin install vagrant-librarian-chef

+vagrant up
 `